Quick Intro to Parsing JSON with JSONPath in Python

-When it comes to parsing web scraped HTML content, there are multiple techniques to select the data we want.
+When it comes to parsing web-scraped HTML content, there are multiple techniques to select the data we want.

 For simple text parsing, regular expression can be used, but HTML is designed to be a machine-readable text structure.
 We can take advantage of this fact and use special path languages like CSS selectors and XPath to extract data in a much more efficient and reliable way!

-) however, XPath goes beyond that and implements full document navigation in its own unique syntax.
+You are probably familiar with CSS selectors from the style sheet documents (.css) however, XPath goes beyond that and implements full document navigation in its own unique syntax.

 In this article, we'll be taking a deep look at this unique path language and how can it be used to extract needed details from modern, complex HTML documents.
 We'll start with a quick introduction and expression cheatsheet and explore concepts using an interactive XPath tester.